About Earth to Plate

 And while farmers and landowners benefit by working together, clients in food service lower their food cost and other overhead, too.
 Typically, farmers grow and give produce to clients in exchange for one thing - cash.
 With E2P, farmers take three things in exchange for their produce.
 First, money.
 Second, when delivering produce, the farmer takes vegetable waste from its clients, to use in vermi-composting (composting using worms to expedite the transition from vegetable waste to compost usable for growing greens).
 And third, spent fry-o-lator oil to use in fueling adapted diesel delivery engines (straight veg oil, not messy bio-diesel) for delivery vans, farm and heating equipment.
 By shaving these typical overhead items down, farmers run a more profitable and sustainable enterprise, chefs lower food and sanitation expenses, and land owners can pay less in taxes.

-For more information or for help working with the Earth to Plate concept, please contact me at the link in this site.
+For more information or for help working with the Earth to Plate concept, please contact me.